andrewyur/kagi-dev-project/readme.md

 ## How to run

+export your google genai api key as the `API_KEY` env var

 To run in development mode:

 - activate the shell with `nix develop`
-  - or if you dont have nix, install a recent version of python and pocketbase
+  - or if you dont have nix, install a recent version of python and sqlite
   - then run `python -m venv .venv`, `source .venv/bin/activate`, and `pip install -r requirements.txt`
 - run `python3 db/db-init.py` to initialize the database
 - run `python3 app.py` to start the development server